 Students at Mount Pleasant Road Primary School have weekly Physical Education (PE) lessons run by a specialist PE teacher.
-These lessons are 60 minutes for Years 1-6 and 40 minutes for Foundation students.
+These lessons are 50 minutes for all years.
 The aim of our Health and Physical Education Program is for students to develop their skills and game knowledge to enable them to enthusiastically compete in a variety of sporting events.

 Our program in Foundation is based on the development of each students’ fundamental motor skills.
 These skills include running, jumping, skipping, hopping, rolling, climbing, throwing, catching, kicking and bouncing.
 Students play whole class and small group games which encompass the focus skill.
 Students are actively involved in their lesson and use a variety of equipment to enhance their learning.